codegen-sh/codegen-sdk/codegen-examples/examples/slack_chatbot/README.md

 </div>

-This example demonstrates how to build a Slack chatbot that can answer questions about FastAPI's implementation using Codegen's VectorIndex for RAG.
+This example demonstrates how to build a Slack chatbot that can answer questions about Codegen's implementation using VectorIndex for RAG.
 The bot:

-1. Maintains an up-to-date index of FastAPI's source code
+1. Maintains an up-to-date index of Codegen's source code
 1. Uses semantic search to find relevant code snippets
-1. Generates detailed answers about FastAPI's internals using GPT-4
+1. Generates detailed answers about Codegen's internals using GPT-4

 ## Quick Start